 - work experience;

-- passing the RICS online ethics module, including online training relating to the RICS Global Professional and Ethical Standards and what these mean, reviewing real ethical scenarios and passing a 20-question multiple choice test; and
+- passing the RICS online ethics module, including online training relating to the RICS Rules of Conduct, including ethical principles, and what these mean, reviewing real ethical scenarios and passing a 20-question multiple choice test; and

 - the final assessment, including written submissions and an interview.
-A panel of 3 assessors will interview you for 1 hour, and assess whether you are competent to practise as an RICS member.
+A panel of three assessors will interview you for 1 hour, and assess whether you are competent to practise as an RICS member.

 The Assessment Resource Centre (ARC) is the RICS online portal where you will manage your APC.